singhakashofficial21-prog/FirstProject/README.md

-# FirstProject
+# Smart Study Planner
-This is my first project kindly ignore!
+This is my first project!